toy/rake-gem-ghost/README.markdown

     Rake::GemGhostTask.new('rake-gem-ghost')

-== Copyright
+## Copyright

-Copyright (c) 2010 Boba Fat.
-See LICENSE.txt for further details.
+Copyright (c) 2010 Ivan Kuchin.
+See LICENSE.txt for details.